 Update rows in SQL Server

-Next, we'll update an existing record.
-It's required to modify a row by changing values in one or more columns, demonstrating how to apply updates from within your C# application.
+Next, update an existing record.
+For that, you should modify a row by changing values in one or more columns.
+Here is the code used to apply updates from within your C# application.

 using System;